Rohit4224/Rohit4224/README.md

 <h3 align="center">I am confident that with my drive, adaptability, and passion for learning, I can thrive in this exciting and fast-paced field.</h3>

-- 🔭 I’m currently contributing to New Generation Hospital Management System (NGH) project.
+- 🔭 I’m currently contributing to New Generation Hospital Management System (NGH) Web Application.

 - 🌱 Full Stack **JAVA** Developer.